-- complimentary remarks - individual praise and encouragement - stickers to wear - written comments on work - Star of the Day certificates (a certificate is issued to a student when they have been on the "Star of the Day" star six times, 12 times and 18 times) - Star of the Week certificates and cups (one certificate and cup is issued to a student in each class on a weekly basis and is presented during our Celebrations Assembly.
+- complimentary remarks - individual praise and encouragement - stickers to wear - written comments on work - Values Superstar certificates and cups (one certificate and cup is issued to a student in each class on a weekly basis and is presented during our Celebrations Assembly.
 These are issued for a specific achievement) - Attitude to Learning certificates (one certificate is presented to one student in each year group at the end of each term.
 Students' effort grades are converted into a quantitative format and the student in each year group with the highest score is given the award.
-Any students who have been given an "unacceptable", even if they are at the top of the year group, will not be eligible for the award)
+Any students who have been given an "unacceptable", even if they are at the top of the year group, will not be eligible for the award) - House points are awarded to recognise success in any area of school life.